brownsoo/Android-Vertically-Scrollable-Calendar-Prototype/README.md

 ```

-In this project, I use [`VerticalViewPager-1`](VerticalViewPager-1) for just vertical view pager.
-And I refer to ['SimpleInfiniteCarousel'](SimpleInfiniteCarousel) to make a simple infinite carousel with ViewPager on Android.
+In this project, I use [`VerticalViewPager`](https://github.com/castorflex/VerticalViewPager) for just vertical view pager.
+And I refer to ['SimpleInfiniteCarousel'](https://github.com/mrleolink/SimpleInfiniteCarousel) to make a simple infinite carousel with ViewPager on Android.

 #### Sorry
 I am not good at english. please let me know the misspelled comments in my code.^^;